 - American Airlines (a oneworld partner of Finnair) – lounge review here

 I decided to visit them all!
-Yesterday I reviewed the No 1 Traveller lounge.
+Yesterday I reviewed the No 1 Lounge lounge.

 After my visit I walked next door to the Swissport lounge.
 You can access this with a Priority Pass (via Amex Platinum, or you can buy one) or Lounge Club card (via Amex Gold).
 You also pre-book access to the Swissport lounge for cash via their website.

 This could actually have been a very short review – don’t go there!

 (Technically, I should remind readers that you will collect a Lounge Miles stamp for visiting the lounge.
 Swissport is actually paying you 70p for popping in.
 I am not so desperate for 70p.)